angelo-kireap/git_developer_guide/Pull_Request_Guide.md

 Images/Videos (Optional)

-creenshot of error messages when invalid email is entered (attached).
+Screenshot of error messages when invalid email is entered (attached).

 ```